St. Croix River (Wisconsin–Minnesota): Geomorphology

-The presence of older glacial deposits within the St. Croix River basin proves that the Laurentide Ice Sheet has repeated glaciated this region during the Pleistocene Epoch.
+The presence of older glacial deposits within the St. Croix River basin proves that the Laurentide Ice Sheet has repeatedly glaciated this region during the Pleistocene Epoch.
 Within this region these older deposits consist of gray calcareous tills associated with glaciofluvial yellowish-brown sand and gravel and glacial lacustrine silts and clays of the Pierce Formation and overlying reddish-brown tills and associated sand and gravel of the River Falls Formation.
 Any glacial landforms associated with these earlier glacial deposits have been destroyed by erosion.
-These earlier deposits occur as erosional remnants either capping hills or buried by the latest advance of the Laurentide Ice Sheet] over this area during the Last Glacial Maximum.
+These earlier deposits occur as erosional remnants either capping hills or buried by the latest advance of the Laurentide Ice Sheet over this area during the Last Glacial Maximum.

 The drainage basin of the St. Croix River last deglaciated between about 19,000 and 14,000 BP calibrated (16,000 and 12,000 14C uncalibrated).
 During this time, the Superior Lobe retreated from the maximum extent of the Superior Lobe at the Emerald moraine northeastward to Thompson and Nicherson moraine complex at the edge of the Lake Superior basin.
 During the retreat of the Superior Lobe, a blanket of reddish-brown tills containing beds of fine sand and silt was left behind by the melting of the retreating ice sheet.
 During glacial retreat, meltwater drainage from the intermediate St.Croix moraine established the precursor to the St. Croix River.